-In 2019 and later, the expectation of retired life mortality was changed to the 2010 Teachers Headcount Weighted Below Median Healthy Mortality Table from the RP-2000 Mortality Tables.
-In 2019, rates of withdrawal, retirement, disability and mortality were adjusted to more closely reflect actual experience.
+In 2019 and later, the expectation of retired life mortality was changed to the Pub-2010 Teachers Headcount Weighted Below Median Healthy Retiree mortality table from the RP-2000 Mortality Tables.
+In 2019, rates of withdrawal, retirement, disability, and mortality were adjusted to more closely reflect actual experience.